23 Beautiful Cafes In Singapore With Good Food | Eatbook.sg

 5. Hvala

-Hvala CHIJMES is a modern teahouse with a good selection of tea beverages and desserts.
+ICMYI: Hvala CHIJMES has moved to Odeon 333!
+This flagship cafe offers a great selection of tea beverages and desserts.
 The cafe’s interior echoes the simplicity of tea with clean lines and curves.
 With earthy tones of brown, grey, and black, this is the place to visit to wind down on weekends.
-Natural light is the foolproof formula behind every good photo, and Hvala CHIJMES is not short of it at all.
+Natural light is the foolproof formula behind every good photo, and this modern teahouse is not short of it at all.

 Beautiful Cafes - Hvala CHIJMES Food